 We later found out that the flashing was not tacked down at all in that area causing it to displace over time.
 When the heavy rain came, it hit the wall and ran down under the shingles and down the wall rather than being diverted onto the shingles, thus saturating the stucco from the inside out.

 Bored yet?
 I promise it gets better.
 The small-ish leak led to drywall being cut out of our family room, Ellie’s room and the ceiling in the garage.
-The tear out also included the carpet throughout our entire second story, something that I dreaded the thought of.
-We had discussed getting new carpet over the past couple of years, but it was such a large job that we always just stuck it on the back burner.
+The tear-out also included the carpet throughout our entire second story, something that I dreaded the thought of.
+The discussion of buying a new carpet has been on hold for a long while, to be honest!
+I think the carpet cleaning services (similar to the Torrance carpet cleaning one) in the vicinity have done a fabulous job of keeping our carpets clean – good enough to keep this decision on the back burner!

 One idea led to another and we figured that if the carpet was getting replaced, we should seize the opportunity to paint the rooms on our to-do list while it was just subfloor.
 This would include our bedroom, the main bath & our master bath & the hallway/stairwell.
 And might as well throw another coat on Tucks room to freshen it up, just for good measure.
 Oh and did I mention the ceilings?
 Figured the ceilings needed a refresher too because, well, why not?